regolith-linux/regolith-linux.github.io/configuring.md

 <sub>_See [quick steps](#quick-steps) below for just making changes quickly, or read this to get an understanding of how configuration works in Regolith._</sub>

 Regolith Linux utilizes the [Xresource facility](https://en.wikipedia.org/wiki/X_resources#Location_and_use) to define and set [color](https://github.com/regolith-linux/regolith-styles/blob/master/Xresources/root#L3-L7), [typeface](https://github.com/regolith-linux/regolith-styles/blob/master/Xresources/root#L9-L13), and [backgrounds](https://github.com/regolith-linux/regolith-styles/blob/master/Xresources/root#L9-L13).
 These resources live in your home directory, and are designed to be easy to understand, modify, and reset.
 Assuming you're already in a Regolith session, let's have a look at your Xresources file.
-Because you may already have Xresource definitions that we wouldn't want to overwrite, Regolith-specific Xresources live in `~/.Xresources-regolith`:
+Because you may already have Xresource definitions that we wouldn't want to overwrite, Regolith-specific Xresources live in `~/.Xresources-regolith-1.2.15` (if your version is different, choose the latest):
 ```
+!
+This is the Regolith root-level Xresources file.
+!
 ! -- Styles - Colors
 !
 !
-Uncomment one and only one of the following color definitions
+Uncomment one and only one of the following color definitions:
 #include ".Xresources.d/color-solarized-dark"
 !#include ".Xresources.d/color-solarized-light"
 !#include ".Xresources.d/color-gruvbox"